On the Role of the $\nu_\tau$ Appearance in DUNE in Constraining Standard Neutrino Physics and Beyond: The case of 3+1

-In Figs.\ref{fig:sens34_std} (standard flux case) and \ref{fig:sens34_opt} (optimized flux case) we show $\Delta \chi^2$ as a function of $\theta_{34}$ computed considering all available oscillation channels in DUNE, including the $\nu_{\mu} \rightarrow \nu_{\tau} $ transition.
-In the left panels we considered the case where a 10\% of systematic uncertainty is assumed for the signal while the 20\% case is illustrated in the right panel.
-As in the previous sections, we present the four different cases corresponding to 6\% of $\tau$ detection efficiency and $S/B = 2.45$ (Red, DotDashed), 18\% efficiency and again $S/B = 2.45$ (Brown, Dashed), 6\% efficiency and $S/B = 18.6$ (Blue, Dotted) and 18\% efficiency and $S/B = 18.6$ (Black, Solid).
-In the numerical simulations, the new physics parameters true values have been set to zero except $\Delta m_{41}^2$ that has been fixed to $1 \, eV^2$, while for the standard parameters we considered the central values and uncertainties reported in Tab.\ref{tab:oscpar_nufit2}.
+$S/B = 2.45$ (Brown, Dashed), 6\% efficiency and $S/B = 18.6$ (Blue, Dotted) and 18\% efficiency and $S/B = 18.6$ (Black, Solid).
+In the numerical simulations, the new physics parameters true values have been set to zero except for $\Delta m_{41}^2$ that has been fixed to $1 \, eV^2$.
+For the standard parameters we considered the central values and uncertainties reported in table \ref{tab:oscpar_nufit2}.
 The mixing angles $\theta_{14}$ and $\theta_{24}$, together with the two phases $\delta_{1,2}$ have been left free in the fit.

-From Figs.\ref{fig:sens34_std} and \ref{fig:sens34_opt} we extracted the bounds at $90\%$ CL on $\theta_{34}$ that we summarized in Tabs.\ref{tab:bounds1} and \ref{tab:bounds2}.
+From figures \ref{fig:sens34_std} and \ref{fig:sens34_opt} we extracted the bounds at $90\%$ CL on $\theta_{34}$ that we summarized in tables \ref{tab:bounds1} and \ref{tab:bounds2}.
 As expected, the most stringent limit around 22$^\circ$ can be set using the optimized flux with the best efficiency ($18\%$), the best S/B (18.6) and $10\%$ systematic uncertainty, a result in line with the recent NC event analysis carried out in \cite{Coloma:2017ptb}.
 The importance of $\nu_\tau$ appearance relies on the fact that such a limit would be roughly $20\%$ smaller if only $\nu_{e}$ appearance and $\nu_{\mu}$ disappearance channels with standard flux are considered, i.e 27.5$^\circ$.

 An important outcome of our analysis is that while the results with $10\%$ systematic uncertainty and the optimized flux are always better than those obtained with the standard flux, for the $20\%$ systematic this is not always the case; this is because the performances of the other two channels with optimized flux are worse, due to the increased number of $\nu_{\tau}$ CC background events.
 Thus, even though the $\nu_{\tau}$ appearance can help more in putting strong bounds for the optimized flux case, a larger systematic uncertainty brings to a regime where sensitivity limits are mainly set by the other two channels.